-Our Firefighters spend a lot of their time out in the community delivering fire prevention advice and other safety messages.
+Our firefighters spend a lot of their time out in the community delivering fire prevention advice and other safety messages.
 They visit people’s homes and talk to people about how they can plan to avoid and survive a fire if it occurs.
 This involves conducting home fire safety checks and fitting smoke alarms.
-They also deliver presentations and talks to school children, community groups and voluntary groups to educate and promote fire safety awareness.
+They also deliver presentations and talks to school children and community groups.

-SYFR have two types of Firefighter roles; Wholetime Firefighters and On-call Firefighters.
+South Yorkshire Fire & Rescue has two types of firefighter roles; Wholetime Firefighters and On-Call Firefighters.

 Firefighter Recruitment – FAQs

 Exercise & Fitness Guidance